lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 OCSPResponseStatus of "unauthorized".
 As such, this profile extends the RFC 6960 {{RFC6960}} definition of "unauthorized" as follows:

-The response "unauthorized" is returned in cases where the client is not authorized to make this query to this server or the server is not capable of responding authoritatively.
+    The response "unauthorized" is returned in cases where the client is not authorized to make this query to this server or the server is not capable of responding authoritatively(cf. [RFC5019], Section 2.2.3).

 For example, OCSP responders that do not have access to authoritative records for a requested certificate, such as those that generate and